mitranim/fpx/docs/html/partials/fun.md

 ### `compAnd(...funs)`

 Same as [`comp`](#-comp-funs-) but inserts `&&` between function calls.
-If one of the chained functions returns a falsy value, others are not invoked.
+If one of the chained functions returns a falsy value, the others are not invoked.
 Useful for composing functions that expect truthy values.

 ```js
 function getOne (a) {return a.one}